rxue/learning-dirary/books/coding/test-driven-development-by-example/README.md

 ### What's Next?
 *Lingering duplication* ' : a symptom of latent design - duplication that is difficult to eliminate given the design

+### Process
+TDD process

+ 1. Add a little test
+ 2. Run all tests and fail
+ 3. Make a change
+ 4. Run the tests and succeed
+ 5. Refactor to remove duplication

 # Part II: